How to Eat Healthy on a Budget (15 Tips)

 You should cut out the junk food from your grocery list if you want to eat healthy on a budget.
 After all, buying all those cookies, processed foods, and frozen dinners can easily add up and take a huge chunk of your week’s budget.
 Buy whole foods instead.

-After all, you should always spend more on healthy and higher quality food than on junk foods, which are nutrient-empty.
+After all, you should always spend more on healthy, higher quality food than on junk foods, which are nutrient-empty.

 In this case, you can also save for not spending on takeout meals during busy days when you simply don’t have the time to cook.
 Now, that’s savings!